htailor/simulation_collagen/README.md

 N=4,6,8,10,12,14,16,18,20,22,24,26,28,30,32,34,36,38,40,42,44,46,48,50
 ```

-When the calculations are run directories will be created for each `N` containing the calculated free energies and mean axial displacements.
+When the calculations are run, directories will be created for each `N` containing the calculated free energies and mean axial displacements.
 The best method to run the calculations is by executing the `run.sh` script.
-Edit the script to set parameters highlighted in the table and run from the commnad line.
+Edit the script to set parameters highlighted in the table and execute at the commnad line.
 An example of typical values are shown below:

 ```shell
 L=80.1